Razat94/learn/T-SQL/SQL Part 1 ReadMe.md

 -- Also works: -- WHERE state IN ('CA', 'NY', 'TX');

--- Activity 2.3
-What's the problem?
+#### Activity 2.3: Find the Problem:
 Q: Show me people who live either in NY or CA. Amongst those people, they MUST have a zipcode of 92704.

 Select *
 from Customers
-where Customers.state = 'NY' OR state='CA' AND zipcode = '92704'
+WHERE Customers.state = 'NY' OR state='CA' AND zipcode = '92704'
+ORDER BY zipcode
--- Showing me multiple NY resident
--- Solution: -- WHERE (Customers.state = 'NY' OR state='CA') AND zipcode = '92704'
+-- This will return multiple NY resident without the zipcode 92704 -- Solution: -- WHERE (Customers.state = 'NY' OR state='CA') AND zipcode = '92704'